 Holding a LGBT film festival in Israel in 2018, is undeniably a political and social act, and this becomes twice as clear when we look at the annual growth of verbal and physical violence against members of the LGBT community.
 Violent rhetoric by religious leaders and right-wing politicians is similarly on the rise; at times, it appears that this rise is entirely unchecked.
 This is manifested in the position taken by the Ministries of Interior, Justice, and Welfare on LGBT couples and families.
 Last summer we went out in protests on adoption, but the issue has seen little progress since then, as numerous appeals are made to courts across the country.

 LGBT film festivals that truly make a difference are the ones working to change reality.
-This year we are proud to host Jeppe Larsen, a co-director of AKS, the Pakistan International Minorities Film Festival.
-We are also hosting Manny de Guerre and Gulya Sultanova, directors of the Russian SIDE BY SIDE Film Festival, which marked its first-decade anniversary in 2017 despite incessant attempts by Russian authorities and religious leaders to suppress it.
+We are hosting Manny de Guerre and Gulya Sultanova, directors of the Russian SIDE BY SIDE Film Festival, which marked its first-decade anniversary in 2017 despite incessant attempts by Russian authorities and religious leaders to suppress it.

 We will bring local audiences together with pioneering Brazilian transgender musician and social activist Linn de Quebrada, who is the voice of fellow dark-skinned trans-women from the São Paulo favelas.
-De Quebrada, star of the documentary film Tranny Bitch, will attend the festival screening of the film, do a Q&A with the audience, and perform at a special TLVFest party.
+De Quebrada, star of the documentary film Tranny Bitch.
 New York-based burlesque artist Miss Rosewood, another guest at the festival, is renowned for shattering every possible myth about gender, sexuality, and the human body in her shows.

 The opening film My Days of Mercy, directed by Tali Shalom-Ezer, starring Ellen Page and Kate Mara, and produced by festival guest Christine Vachon (Boys Don’t Cry, Carol, Far From Heaven) is much more than a lesbian love story.
 At its core is capital punishment, one of the biggest conflicts within American society.
 It is a conflict that some extreme-right politicians are interested in introducing into Israeli society, making this film even more relevant for local audiences.